 While students in Piedmont’s kindergarten through third classrooms use iPads, MacBooks are used by all of the districts’ fourth and fifth grade students.
 For many years, eSpark was only available on iPads, meaning that Piedmont students were unable to access eSpark’s curated games and videos when they entered fourth grade.
 With the goal of helping districts like Piedmont meet every student’s unique learning needs regardless of classroom technology, eSpark’s team of former teachers, engineers, and curriculum specialists spent the first half of 2019 building a new version of eSpark that can be used on all classroom devices including MacBooks, Chromebooks, and laptops.
 Eager to bring eSpark to more students, Piedmont opted to expand their eSpark implementation to serve fourth and fifth grade math and ELA classrooms with an eSpark web pilot.
-We sat down with Piedmont educators and David Vinca, CEO of eSpark Learning, to measure the initial impact of this update.
+We sat down with Piedmont educators and David Vinca, founder of eSpark Learning, to measure the initial impact of this update.

-Founder and CEO of eSpark Learning
+Founder of eSpark Learning

 Fourth grade teacher at Piedmont Elementary